ThatOneShortGuy/ASCII-Video-Player/README.md

 - `--no-ascii`: Don't use ascii characters to represent the video (default: False)
 - `-r <fps>`, `--fps <fps>`: Frames per second.
 The framerate to play the video back at (default: video's framerate)
 - `-s <width>:<height>`: Size of the output video.
 Should be input as "width:height" with no spaces and numbers only.
 A negative one (-1) in any of the sizes will calculate the best size to maintain the image ratio (default: 160:-1)
+- `-ss`: Skip to specified time in the video in seconds. (default: 0)
 - `-t <tempo>`, `--tempo <tempo>` : Tempo of the output video (ex.
 1x speed, 2x speed, 1.75x speed) (default: 1)
 - `--ffmpeg [...]`: All commands after this will be passed to ffmpeg video decoder.
 See [ffmpeg documentation](https://ffmpeg.org/ffmpeg.html) for more information (default: None)